DNSimple and ClickFunnels

 4. Now that you’ve accepted the domain push, you need to change the Registrant information.
 This information states that you’re the owner of the domain.
 When the domain was with ClickFunnels, they were listed as the owner, which is why we need to update this.
 See Updating the registrant information for a description of each field.

-After the domain is pushed into your DNSimple account, you must also change the ownership of the domain from ClickFunnels to yourself.
+After the domain is pushed into your DNSimple account, you must also change ownership of the domain from ClickFunnels to yourself.
 This locks the domain for further transfers for 60 days in accordance with ICANN’s rules, meaning you have to keep your domain at DNSimple for 60 days before you can transfer the domain elsewhere.
 You can learn more about transferring here.

 You’ll receive a verification email to the email address you used for the domain contact requesting verification of changes to the contact information.
 Make sure your email address is written correctly.
 If you’re moving your domain from ClickFunnels, you made this change.
 Verify it as soon as you receive the email.
 If you don’t see an email, make sure to check your spam folder.